 Should we fear the Delta variant?
 Yes, if you are unvaccinated.
 Rob and Shan implore those who have not yet received their Covid-19 immunization to run to their nearest vaccination site.
 This Boston Globe article explains that the vaccine is the most effective tool against the rapidly spreading Delta variant.

 In this NYTimes op-ed, Pharos President Robert Hecht and Managing Director Shan Soe-Lin argue that after immunizing health workers and the elderly in the first phase of vaccination, US states should target hotspot communities in the immediate next phase to slow transmission of the virus and reopen the economy as soon as possible.
 Such geographic [..]

 In an op-ed in Politico, Robert Hecht and Shan Soe-Lin argue that due to their enormous “epidemiological footprint”, universities should open in the fall of 2020 in a coordinated and regulated manner with thoughtful oversight from the states and cities where they are located.
-While empathizing with students, parents, and university administrators and appreciate the tremendous value [..]
+While empathizing with students, parents, and university administrators and appreciate the [..]